Microsoft Purview Information Protection: The Enterprise Guide to Sensitivity Labels, Data Classification, and DLP

 How are sensitivity labels different from Azure Information Protection labels?

-Azure Information Protection (AIP) classic labels have been migrated to Microsoft Purview sensitivity labels (unified labeling).
-If your organization used AIP classic client labels before 2021, those have been or should be migrated to unified labeling.
+Azure Information Protection (AIP) classic labels are now part of Microsoft Purview sensitivity labels, which are also called unified labeling.
+If your organization used AIP classic client labels before 2021, these labels have been migrated or should be migrated to unified labeling.

 AIP classic was retired in 2022.
 All new implementations use Microsoft Purview sensitivity labels managed through the Microsoft Purview compliance portal.